hellmarbecker/blog/_posts/2021-11-07-fun-with-spatial-dimensions-in-apache-druid.markdown

 ![Explain](/assets/2021-11-07-1-explain.jpeg)

-Then, use the `Open Query` button to open the native query in the editor, instead of the SQL
+Then, use the `Open Query` button to open the native query in the editor, instead of the SQL.

 ![Open Query](/assets/2021-11-07-2-open-query.jpeg)